coq/coq/doc/sphinx/addendum/program.rst

    Shows the term that will be fed to the kernel once the obligations are solved.
 Useful for debugging.

-.. opt:: Transparent Obligations
+.. flag:: Transparent Obligations

    Controls whether all obligations should be declared as transparent (the default), or if the system should infer which obligations can be declared opaque.

-.. opt:: Hide Obligations
+.. flag:: Hide Obligations

    Controls whether obligations appearing in the term should be hidden as implicit arguments of the special constantProgram.Tactics.obligation.

-.. opt:: Shrink Obligations
+.. flag:: Shrink Obligations

    *Deprecated since 8.7*